scrambldchannel/scrambldchannel/README.md

 ### Hi there

 - Berlin based TM1, BI, data and Python enthusiast
-- Currently working TM1py, Airflow and playing around with Gridsome
+- Currently working with Python, TM1, Big Query, Airflow and dbt.
+Also had some backend fun recently with FastAPI
 - https://dashingelephant.xyz

+When not green here I might be getting paid to be [ni-asutcliffe](https://github.com/ni-asutcliffe/ni-asutcliffe)